Endoscopic retrograde cholangiopancreatography

 - How far has my primary sclerosing cholangitis progressed?

 - How severe is the damage to my liver?

-- Are there brochures or other printed material that I can take with me?
+- Are there any brochures or other printed material that I can take with me?
 What websites do you recommend?

 What to expect from your doctor

-- When did you first notice them?
+- When did you begin experiencing symptoms?

 - How severe are your symptoms?

-- What, if anything, makes your symptoms better or worse?
+- What, if anything, seems to improve your symptoms?

-- Do you have a history of hepatitis or other liver disease?
+- Do you have frequent bouts of diarrhea?

 - Have you noticed blood in your stool?